 - Now add dal, methi dana and poha and grind again into a smooth batter.

 - Pour it in a container, close the container and keep the container in a warm place overnight for fermentation.
+If you wish, you can add the yogurt at the same time before keeping it for fermentation.

 - Depending on the room temperature, it may take anywhere from 12 to 24 hours to ferment and puff up.
 You can move a spoon in the batter and you should see the air pockets.

-- Steam the tray in boiling water for 15 minutes.
+- Steam the tray in boiling water for 12 minutes.
 Turn off the heat.
 Take out the tray and let it cool for at least 15 minutes.
 You would notice that the batter is puffed up

 - Cut it into desired shape and size and keep aside.